Hay River NWT Travel Guide

 Visitor Information Centre

-Stop at the Visitor Information Centre at 923 Mackenzie Highway (on the corner of the Mackenzie Highway and McBryan Drive) the first thing you get into town.
-Knowledgable staff will supply you with information about the surrounding region and let you know what is happening in town.
+Stop at the Visitor Information Centre at 923 Mackenzie Highway (on the corner of Mackenzie Highway and McBryan Drive) the first thing you get into town.
+Knowledgeable staff will supply you with information about the surrounding region and let you know what is happening in town.